aws-samples/aws-securityhub-to-email/README.md

-## AWS Securityhub To Email
+# aws-securityhub-to-email

-Demonstrates sending AWS SecurityHub findings to your email
+Demonstrates sending AWS Security Hub findings to your Email

-## License Summary
+## Coming Soon!

-This sample code is made available under a modified MIT license.
-See the LICENSE file.
+This post will introduce you to the process of creating AWS Security Hub a custom action by sending findings to Email.
+After reading this blog you will understand the process to create your own custom actions for utilization in your Security Operations play books.

+## Stay tuned for CloudFormation Templates